Have you ever wondered how to make DIY clay crafts without a kiln oven? I have, which is how I made these clay knobs, baked in my home kitchen oven.

-With this small silicone mold, I can also make refrigerator magnets, decorative garden stakes, or wine cork stoppers.
+With this small silicone mold, you can also make refrigerator magnets, decorative garden stakes, or cute wine cork stoppers.

-So think creatively, because once you get started with Sculpey Clay and a few silicone molds, there are endless things you can make for home decor or as thoughtful gifts.
+So think creatively, because once you get started with Sculpey Clay and a few silicone molds, there are endless things you can make for your home, as kid’s crafts or as thoughtful gifts.

 And the best part of all is that you can make all these DIY clay crafts without a kiln oven!